 While no two loans are ever the same, here is an idea of what you can expect during your loan process:

-4. CLOSING COSTS: all costs of the home-buying process (ie. lawyers fees, taxes, title insurance, escrow payments) that aren’t covered in the purchase price of the house, and are paid upon closing.
-These are common fees during the homebuying process; your lender can provide you with a good-faith estimate of what these will be.
+All costs of the home-buying process (ie. lawyers fees, taxes, title insurance, escrow payments) that aren’t covered in the purchase price of the house, and are paid upon closing.
+These are common fees during the homebuying process; your lender can provide you with a loan estimate of what these will be.

-12. PREPAYMENT PENALTY: a fee incurred for paying off your mortgage early.
-Not all home loans have these.
+A fee incurred for paying off your mortgage early; not all home loans have these

-15. VERIFICATION OF EMPLOYMENT: a document signed by the borrower's employer, used to verify position and salary.
+A document signed by the borrower's employer, used to verify position and salary